CloudChaoszero/CloudChaoszero.github.io/_pages/career-tips/job-search-tips-resume.md

     * If saved as a .rtf, .docx, or something else, then the structure of the resume will change (due to technical issues)

 * UX
-    * You want your potential employer to have a seamless experience to understand how you can fit into the company.
-Having a seamless user experience (UX) allows you to reduce the time to disect your portfolio, and more opportunity for further consideration
+    * You want your potential employer to have a seamless user experience (UX) to understand how you can fit into the company.
+        * A great UX allows you to reduce the time to look into your portfolio, and more opportunity for further consider **you** :D

-## 6. Kill Short Term Jobs
+## 6. Remove Short Term Jobs

 * Instead of singular gig related roles, try the full length of your time in the encompassing gig timeframe?
 * If a short job timeframe, don't even include it (unless this is freelance work)

-# Example (Revised)
+# Example Resume: Updated

 <iframe src="https://drive.google.com/file/d/1ciVQvQPfzXqXSi8qykbBP_pf1hps9oBZ/preview" class="is-fullwidth" width="250%" height="450%"></iframe>

 In the above, I did the following:

+* In green:
     * Description of job descriptions with Active words & numbers

-* Re-arranging Work Experience before Education
-* Better UX experience
+* In red:
     * Removed some additional person information (e.g. Zip Code)
 > Phone & Email are required, in my experience
     * Removed "Short term" job
     * Remove `Objective` Section.
-For me, this is definital optional
+For me, this is definitely optional
+* In blue:
+    * Re-arranging Work Experience before Education
+    * Better UX experience
+    * Other minor requirements

 ## 7. Proofread